cisco/cisco-network-puppet-module/README.md

 Domain.
 Valid values are integer or 'default'.

 ##### `fcoe`
-spanning tree protocol for FCoE VLAN.
+Spanning tree protocol for FCoE VLAN.
 Valid values are true, false or 'default'.

 ##### `loopguard`
 Enable loopguard by default on all ports.
 Valid values are true, false or 'default'.